Lehman brokerage trustee eyes $18.3 bln payout

 "The great bulk of the assets that will be available for distribution ... are now in hand," Giddens said in the court filing.
 "The trustee would like to be in a position to proceed with interim distributions to customers in early 2012."

-Giddens is also liquidating the broker-dealer unit of MF Global Holdings Ltd MFGLQ.PK, a futures brokerage once run by former New Jersey governor and Goldman Sachs (GS.N) chief Jon Corzine.
+Giddens is also liquidating the broker-dealer unit of MF Global Holdings Ltd, a futures brokerage once run by former New Jersey governor and Goldman Sachs chief Jon Corzine.
 Customer distributions in that case are a small fraction of those in Lehman's bankruptcy.

 According to Thursday's filing, about $11.6 billion of the proposed $18.3 billion payout is considered "core" customer property, while other sums are intended to address various compliance failures.